jup-ag/space-station/README.md

-# Jupiter Space Station
+# Jupiter Developer Docs

-Welcome to the space station — home for cats curious about Jupiter.
+Welcome to the Jupiter Developer Docs — it provides comprehensive documentation, tool kits and references for developing with the Jupiter API.

 ### Setting up in local machine

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 To install:
 ```